Jinlong-He/TaskDroid/semantics.md

     - etc. Launch an activity B with intent flag `FLAG_ACTIVITY_REORDER_TO_FRONT`.

 ## 4 Deep Understanding Semantics
-In this section I will tell you how to decide the behavious of `A.startActivity(B, Fs)`.
-In the following, I will talk about how the contents of the task stack change, when calling function `A.StartActivity(B, Fs)`, which means A startActivity B with the intent flags Fs.
+In this section I will tell you how to decide the behavious of `A.startActivity(B, Fs)`, which means A startActivity B with the intent flags Fs.

+### Principal 1: SingleInstance First
+When the launch mode of B is `singleInstance`, there is nothing but intent flag `FLAG_ACTIVITY_TASK_ON_HOME` can influence.
+We don't consider that flag first, I will talk later.

+Recall the semantics of launch mode `singleInstance`, it just depends on whether there is a task which `realActivity` is B.

+### Q1 How does Intent Flag `FLAG_ACTIVITY_TASK_ON_HOME` Work?
+We designed lots of expriments to figure out this question.
+We obtain the conclusion that when the number or order of tasks in the task stack change, This flag will be enable.
+In another word, if some